A dialog between cell adhesion and topology at the core of morphogenesis

 In mouse, at the beginning of the 8-cell stage, a high degree of topological heterogeneity is observed.
 Then, as long as the compaction process unfolds, all the cell packings become topologically {\em rigid} \cite{pollaczek1927gliederung, Laman:1970, jacobs1995generic} ---See Box 2 for terminology and concepts on rigidity--- and, thus, the astronomic amount of topological configurations possible with 8 spheres are drastically reduced to 13 \cite{Arkus:2009, arkus2011deriving} ---see Box 2.
 Thanks to the Sch\"oenflies classification for the characterization of chrystallographic structures \cite{dorset1995modern}, we can identify a converging topology at the end of the compaction phase as the D2d, followed in abundance by the Cs(2) topology \cite{Arkus:2009, arkus2011deriving}.
 Interestingly, embryos moved through a fairly predictable sequence of topological transitions, reducing topological variability over time \cite{Fabreges:2024}.

-During compaction, the relative surface tension $\alpha$ ---see eq. (\ref{eq:alpha})--- decreases \cite{Maitre:2012, Maitre:2015, Fabreges:2024} ---see Fig. \ref{Fig:Fig3}A. This relative increase on cell adhesion is triggered actually by a sharp increase on the cell-fluid surface tension ---$\gamma_{cf}$ in eq. (\ref{eq:alpha})---, mediated by the actomyosin protein cortex \cite{Maitre:2015}.
-This, in turn, alters the energy balances and, under the frame provided by eq. (\ref{eq:hamiltonian_n}), potentially triggers topological transitions towards more energetically favourable packings ---see Fig. \ref{Fig:Fig3}A. Under increasing adhesion, as observed in real embryos, the D2d topology becomes the lowest-energy configuration, and most initial packings converge to D2d in simulations, often via an intermediate visit to Cs(2) topology, as also observed in reality.
+During compaction, the relative surface tension $\alpha$, also referred in mammalian early embryo development as {\em compaction} parameter, decreases \cite{Maitre:2012, Maitre:2015,ichbiah2023embryo,Fabreges:2024} ---see Fig. \ref{Fig:Fig3}A. This relative increase on cell adhesion is triggered actually by a sharp increase on the cell-fluid surface tension ---$\gamma_{cf}$ in eq. (\ref{eq:alpha})---, mediated by the actomyosin protein cortex \cite{Maitre:2015}.
+This, in turn, alters the energy balances and, under the frame provided by eq. (\ref{eq:hamiltonian_n}), triggering topological transitions towards more energetically favourable packings ---see Fig. \ref{Fig:Fig3}A. Under increasing adhesion, as observed in real embryos, the D2d topology becomes the lowest-energy configuration, and most initial packings converge to D2d in simulations, often via an intermediate visit to Cs(2) topology, as also observed in reality.
 To provide a counterfactual validation, it was shown that embryos that lack the maternal allele Myh9, required to generate surface tensions, failed to converge to a specific topology \cite{Fabreges:2024}.
 Interestingly, stochastic variability at the initial stages of the 8-cell period was shown to facilitate the convergence to the D2d structures.